Introduction: Wireless Doorbell - (Raspberry PI & Amazon Dash)

 We are going to create a profile.
 Our condition is an EVENT-plugin- Autoremote and set the filter to AmazonGreen (or whatever message you have used in doorbell.py)

 Create a Task that will display notification.
 Open Alert - Notify and type your information.
 This message will be displayed on your screen.

 Step 4: End Tips

 Your Raspberry is ready to intercept the button presses.
 It allows for one press every 6-10 sec, and multiple buttons can be pressed as well.
-As long as script is running - you can receive the notifications (consider running it at start)
+As long as the script is running - you can receive the notifications (consider running it at the start)

-Script should display below warning when operating:
+The script should display below warning when operating:

-WARNING: No route found for IPv6 destination :: (no default route?)
+WARNING: No route found for IPv6 destination:: (no default route?)

 If you want to run this script at startup use rc.local method, put sleep 10before the line with your script to allow the execution.